The Valentine Pig

-Can e'er a heifer take her lover home,
+Can e'er a heifer take her lover home --

-A pig; though he for hers does wish to leave his?
+A pig, though he for hers does wish to leave his?

 Cries the pig as he intuits his failure,